-CARLOTZ, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against CarLotz, Inc.
+CarLotz, Inc. CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against CarLotz, Inc.

-NEW YORK, July 14, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of those who acquired CarLotz, Inc. (“CarLotz” or the “Company”) ( LOTZ) securities from December 30, 2020 through May 25, 2021, inclusive (the “Class Period”).
+NEW YORK, July 21, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of those who acquired CarLotz, Inc. ("CarLotz" or the "Company") (NASDAQ: LOTZ) securities from December 30, 2020 through May 25, 2021, inclusive (the "Class Period").

 All investors who purchased CarLotz, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.